Louis Vuitton Acts: Act 13

-Bonus Points
+Bonus points

-Each challenger was awarded between 1-4 bonus points to take into the 2007 Louis Vuitton Cup based on their performances in the last Ten Acts.
-Between 11-1 points were awarded to each team per Act based on the final position the syndicate when Alinghi was excluded.
+Each challenger was awarded between 1 and 4 bonus points to take into the 2007 Louis Vuitton Cup based on their performances in the last Ten Acts.
+Between 11 and 1 points were awarded to each team per Act based on the final position the syndicate when Alinghi was excluded.
 For 2006 Acts the points were doubled and the points were tripled for 2007 Acts.
 The 2004 Acts were not worth any points.
 Emirates Team New Zealand topped the table and took the maximum four bonus points into the Louis Vuitton Cup.